revgrid/revgrid/etc/revgrid.api.md

 // Warnings were encountered during analysis:
 //
 // src/code/grid/components/selection/selection.ts:23:4 - (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-// src/code/grid/components/view/view-layout.ts:30:4 - (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration

 // (No @packageDocumentation comment for this package)